When will international travel return? A country-by-country guide to coronavirus recovery

 The United States Embassy in Santo Domingo issued a level 4 health warning not to travel to the Dominican Republic due to the impact of COVID-19.
-The office warned American citizens to reconsider coming to the country in consideration of the situation with the pandemic:
+The office warned American citizens to reconsider coming to the country in consideration of the situation with the pandemic.

 Like its Caribbean neighbours, Grenada began reopening to foreign tourists on 1 August — with many health conditions attached.
 Unfortunately, it’s not easy for Americans to visit.

-As of 1 July, Haiti has reopened its borders to regular international passenger traffic.
+Haiti has reopened its borders to regular international passenger traffic.
 It has also opened its land borders with the Dominican Republic.